 Though we cruised around for nearly a full day, we spent most of our time in the Grotto Azura, or Blue Grotto, and the underwater network of caves — as well as ancient Roman caves carved out to house marine life being farmed or kept, and other animals.

-It’s even rumored that Ponza, and the sea caves, were a location in Homer’s Odyssey.
+It’s even rumored that Ponza, and the sea caves, were a location in Homer’s Odyssey and a witch’s cave told in the book.
 Pretty nifty I’d say.

 What did you think?
 And don’t forget to subscribe to my Youtube Channel for more videos!